ajayiol/ajayiol.github.io/_posts/2014-3-3-Hello-World.md

 ---

 My name is Oluwadamilola Ajayi and I am a programmer.
-I can create and design mobile and web applications, I am fluent in many programming languages and eager to learn new languages and improve my skill.
+I can create and design mobile and web applications, I am fluent in many programming languages and eager to learn new languages and improve my skills.